OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_create/Access_configuration.md

     * Guest access & open without booking are now available as offers: "Guest access" & "Without booking".
 Nothing has changed in the way it works.

-If you have previously selected the option "Add booking methods" / "Bookable and open offers" (from :octicons-day-24: Release 17.0 ) you can then create offers.

 You can define when and under which conditions the users of the users of the system can book a learning resource.

+So ist eine Buchung mit Zugangscode, ohne oder per PayPal (sofern vom Admin aktiviert) möglich.
+Auch ein Zugang ohne Buchung  oder als Gast können konfiguriert werden.
+Die Details werden im Folgenden beschrieben.

 Booking can be used as a synonym for book, enroll, purchase.

 Select the button "Create offer" / "Add booking method" to add offers / booking methods.

+### Angebotsoptionen

 ![key](assets/key.png){ class="size24" }  **Access code**